 You can have up to 5 vehicles listed in your account at any one time.
 These can be added, removed, and updated whenever you choose, so if you buy or sell a car, it is very easy to update your account to ensure you only get reminder notifications about the vehicles you need.

-If you want to stop receiving the text message reminders and permanently close your account, please text the word STOP to 60076.
+Some users may receive their reminders via text message.
+If this is you and you want to stop receiving the text message reminders (and permanently close your account), please text the word STOP to 60076.

 If you have any other questions regarding the Vehicle Information service, please contact us.
 We will get back to you within 2 working days.
 Our office hours are Monday - Friday, 9am - 5pm.